Pyramid of Technology

 Every human being has to cope with technological change, yet few of us are aware of how new technologies are introduced, accepted and discarded in our society.
 The Pyramid of Technology visualizes how technology becomes nature in seven steps and what we can learn from that.
 It helps us to dream, build and live in our next nature – the nature caused by humans.

 From Model to Method

 The Pyramid of Technology describes the seven levels at which technology may function in our life.
 Technologies may move up and down the pyramid, while lower stages need to be fulfilled before the next stage can be attained.
 At the bottom of the pyramid we find technologies that are envisioned, meaning that they only exist as an idea or image (such as the time machine).
-At the top we find technologies that became naturalized, they are part of our human nature (such as speech and the concept of time).
+At the top we find technologies that became naturalized, they are part of our human nature (such as clothing and cooking).

 The Pyramid of Technology Toolkit

 This workshop-in-a-box helps to better understand and discuss technology, to facilitate brainstorming and catalyze innovative processes.
 Question Cards stimulate debate, Insight Cards visualize technology dynamics and Workshop Cards provide ten off-the-shelf exercises for you, your co-workers or your client.